auth0-sandbox/lab-app-integration/README.md

     <div style="text-align: center;"><img src="./.assets/images/application.png" /></div>

-1. Click the login button at the top right.
+1. Click the *Log in* link at the top right.
 The authorization request will fail, click the link at the bottom left of the page to see the error details: